WHIPLASH CLAIM ATTORNEY IN PHOENIX

 • High-speed injuries

-What to Do for Whiplash?
+What Can I Do for Whiplash?

 Once you visit the doctor for your whiplash treatment, they will develop a treatment plan for you.
 The severity of your whiplash injury will determine your treatment options.
 Some patients just require over-the-counter drugs and in-home care.
 Prescription medicine, specialist pain treatment, or physical therapy may be required for others.